Make viewpoints and doubts visible

 • May be somewhat messy in large groups.

-• Click here for a summary of all work formats and here to compare them.
+• Click here for a summary of all talking boards and here to compare them.